-Due to affiliate consists of certain offering costs, organizational costs, and other expenses paid by an affiliate prior to the IPO.
+Due to affiliate consists of certain offering costs, and other expenses paid by an affiliate.

 Other Related Party Transactions

 Certain affiliates of MCC Advisors, Medley Capital LLC, their respective affiliates and some of their employees purchased in the IPO an aggregate of 833,333 shares of common stock at the initial public offering price per share of \$12.00.
 The Company received the full proceeds from the sale of these shares, and no underwriting discounts or commissions were paid in respect of these shares.